-RECOMMENDATION: We recommend trials that compare supplemental oxygen to both continuous positive airway pressure therapy and bi-level positive airway pressure in COPD patients who exhibit nocturnal desaturation.
+RECOMMENDATION: We recommend trials that compare supplemental oxygen to both continuous positive airway pressure therapy and bi-level positive airway pressure in COPD patients who exhibit nocturnal oxygen desaturation.

 REVISITING THE SLEEP STUDY

-Polysomnographic features of sleep related breathing disorders in COPD
+Polysomnographic features of sleep disordered breathing in COPD

 Polysomnography in COPD patients is adequate to categorize sleep apnea and sleep-related respiratory events (e.g. central versus obstructive sleep apnea; hypopneas versus apneas), as well as to quantify the severity of sleep apnea (e.g., number of events per hour, duration of events, degree of hypoxia with each event, and percentage of events with and without arousal).
-This allows the detection of SDB in most cases; however, the severity of the SDB may be underestimated by polysomnography in COPD patients, particularly those who require supplemental oxygen or who have disturbances in sleep architecture due to depression or insomnia (both increase alpha intrusion and make it difficult to detect hypopneas terminating in arousals from sleep) (Figure 3).
+This approach allows the detection of SDB in most cases.
+However, the severity of the SDB may be underestimated by polysomnography in COPD patients, particularly those who require supplemental oxygen or who have disturbances in sleep architecture due to depression or insomnia (both increase alpha intrusion and make it difficult to detect hypopneas terminating in arousals from sleep) (Figure 3).